bredelings/BayesianEstimatorSelfing/README.md

 individual have probability (1-F[other]) of being drawn independently from the gene pool, and probability F[other] of being identical-by-descent (IBD).
-No mechanism is specified for the allele sharing in the IBD case, except that the two IBD alleles are assumed to have coalesced instantaneously.
+No mechanism is specified for the allele sharing in the IBD case, except that the two IBD alleles are assumed to have coalesced quickly compared to a normal coalesent event.

 # Install